Dhinuku/Remote-File-Management/README.md

 ### Decompression
 1. The zlib algorithm also supports decompression of the compressed data.
-2. The compressed data is processed in reverse: Huffman decoding is applied to obtain the compressed LZ77 data, and then LZ77 decompression reconstructs the original data by resolving the backward references.
+2. The compressed data is processed in reverse: Huffman decoding is applied to obtain the compressed LZ77 data, and then LZ77 decompression reconstructs the original data by resolving the backward references.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>